 I grew up in a small country town in the Riverland on the Murray River in South Australia.
 Had a pet Kangaroo, a dog called Ralph, and a motorbike.
 Since then I have lived in 13 towns/cities, in 5 different countries, on 3 continents.

 I have also managed to get to more than 1,000 towns/cities around the World, in 46 different countries.
 In order to count it I have to sleep there, or spend the entire day.
 Just going through the airport doesn't cut it.

-I currently live in the spectacular World Heritage listed Blue Mountains north of Sydney, New South Wales, Australia... with air so clean you can smell it, and the only thing I can hear when sitting in our pool with a gin & tonic are kookaburras.
+I currently live in the spectacular World Heritage listed Blue Mountains north of Sydney, New South Wales, Australia... with air so clean you can smell it, and the only thing I can hear when sitting in our pool with a beer are Kookaburras.

-Married to a lovely lady who puts up with me, and have two great kids (one of each currently both at University - with mum & dad their on-call ATM cash machines).
+Married to a lovely lady who puts up with me, and have two great kids.

 To see it you have to go... and I plan on going - So I Will See You There!